gocodebox/lifterlms/.wordpress-org/readme/05-description.md

 ### Save on LifterLMS With A Bundle

-Save money while unlocking the full potential of your course building and LMS platform.
+Save money while unlocking the full potential of your LMS platform.

 + The [Free LifterLMS plan](https://lifterlms.com/free/?utm_source=LifterLMS%20Plugin&utm_medium=README&utm_campaign=Readme%20to%20Sale) gives you everything you need to get started with all the essential LMS features from unlimited courses, memberships, students, teachers, and more.
 + The [Earth Bundle](https://lifterlms.com/product/earth-bundle/?utm_source=LifterLMS%20Plugin&utm_medium=README&utm_campaign=Readme%20to%20Sale) gives you all the essentials you need to get your online learning website up and running so it's collecting money today with the most powerful secure learning management system software.
 + Level up your online course LMS website with our ecommerce, design, marketing technology, and automation tools with the [Universe Bundle](https://lifterlms.com/product/universe-bundle/?utm_source=LifterLMS%20Plugin&utm_medium=README&utm_campaign=Readme%20to%20Sale).
-+ Add even more engagement and student transformation potential to your immersive training programs with our entire suite of products including advanced features used by the best teachers, experts, and coaches with the [Infinity Bundle](https://lifterlms.com/product/infinity-bundle/?utm_source=LifterLMS%20Plugin&utm_medium=README&utm_campaign=Readme%20to%20Sale).
++ Add more engagement and student transformation potential to your immersive training programs with our entire suite of products including advanced features used by the best teachers, experts, and coaches with the [Infinity Bundle](https://lifterlms.com/product/infinity-bundle/?utm_source=LifterLMS%20Plugin&utm_medium=README&utm_campaign=Readme%20to%20Sale).

-### Give The Best WordPress LMS Plugin A Try
+### Try the Best WordPress LMS Plugin

-The best way to know if LifterLMS meets your needs is to take it for a test drive - something you can't do with a totally premium LMS!
+Take LifterLMS for a test drive.

 + [Install the free core LifterLMS plugin right now](https://lifterlms.com/free/?utm_source=LifterLMS%20Plugin&utm_medium=README&utm_campaign=Readme%20to%20Sale).
 See how extensive and customizable our free core plugin is.
 + Get a temporary _30 Day_ website on our servers with the core LifterLMS plugin AND all the premium add-ons installed.
 This demo website allows you to test drive all the LMS add-ons before you invest.
 Practice creating courses, test out the learner experience, and see how easy it will be to manage your course with WordPress.
 Install your favorite plugins & themes to test compatibility. **[Try LifterLMS for $1](https://lifterlms.com/try/?utm_source=LifterLMS%20Plugin&utm_medium=README&utm_campaign=Readme%20to%20Sale)** now.